System · AI Compliance Copilot

 The AI question, answered architecturally.

-Every other “HIPAA AI” sends your prompt to a cloud model.
-Your question — which often contains the patient context that makes the question worth asking — leaves your environment, gets processed by a third party, and may be retained for training.
+Every other “HIPAA AI” sends your prompt to a third-party cloud model — OpenAI, Anthropic, Google.
+Your question (which usually contains the patient context that makes it worth asking) leaves your environment, gets processed by a third party, and may be retained for training.
 That is not HIPAA-compliant.
 It cannot be made HIPAA-compliant by policy.

 How it works